mui/material-ui/docs/src/pages/guides/api/api-pt.md

 Os componentes aninhados dentro de um componente possuem:

-- suas próprias propriedades niveladas quando estas são chaves para a abstração do componente de nível superior, por exemplo a propriedade `id` para o componente `input`.
+- their own flattened properties when these are key to the top level component abstraction, for instance an `id` prop for the `Input` component.
 - suas próprias propriedades `xxxProps`, quando os usuários podem precisar ajustar os subcomponentes do método de renderização interno, por exemplo, expondo as propriedades `inputProps` e `InputProps` em componentes que usam `Input` internamente.
 - suas próprias propriedades `xxxComponent` para executar a injeção de componentes.
-- suas próprias propriedades `xxxRef`, quando o usuário precisar executar ações imperativas, por exemplo, expondo uma propriedade `inputRef` para acessar nativamente a `entrada` no componente `Input`.
+- their own `xxxRef` prop when you might need to perform imperative actions, for instance, exposing an `inputRef` prop to access the native `input` on the `Input` component.
 Isso ajuda a responder a pergunta ["Como posso acessar o elemento DOM?"](/getting-started/faq/#how-can-i-access-the-dom-element)

 ### Nomeando propriedades